Since 2016 we have published the financial reports of non-government schools on the ACNC Charity Register.

 How to participate in the reporting arrangement

-To participate in this reporting arrangement, a non-government school that is eligible simply needs to log in to the ACNC Charity Portal and complete its Annual Information Statement.
+To participate in this reporting arrangement for an eligible non-government school, you need to log in to the ACNC Charity Portal and complete the Annual Information Statement.

-By answering ‘No’, the school lets us know to use the information submitted in the DoE's Financial Questionnaire to complete the financial section of its Annual Information Statement.
+Answering ‘No’ lets us know to use the information submitted in the DoE's Financial Questionnaire to complete the financial section of the school's Annual Information Statement.

 When completing the rest of the Annual Information Statement, it is optional for a school to provide its full-time equivalent (FTE) staff number.
 If a school does not provide the FTE staff number in its Annual Information Statement, we will get it from information submitted to the DoE.